 She is also a member of the Audit Committee of the University of Cambridge and a Board member and Trustee of the Leadership Foundation for Higher Education.

 Her client successes include representing the Republic of Zambia in a series of high profile and successful proceedings including the Country's flagship anti-corruption case against its former President, the outcome of which had a transformational effect on governance in Zambia.

-Principal, Harper Adams University
+Vice-Chancellor, Harper Adams University

-David Llewellyn was appointed Principal, of Harper Adams University in September 2009.
+David Llewellyn was appointed Vice-Chancellor of Harper Adams University in September 2009.
 His earlier university career involved posts at Queen Mary, University of London, King’s College London and the Institute of Psychiatry at the Maudsley Hospital, London.

 David joined Harper Adams in 1998 as the Director of Corporate Affairs.
 In this role he helped implement a wide range of projects and developments across administrative and academic areas of the University College; worked as a consultant on higher education strategic planning in an agricultural higher education institution in Brazil; and undertook research on UK higher education governance.